ClanAODDev/discord-themes/README.md

-# discord-themes
+# AOD Discord Themes
-Collection of AOD Discord Themes
+Collection of Discord themes built by AOD for AOD

 ### How to install
 Some special instructions and guidance here